 Townsquare Media Tuscaloosa News Director and Tuscaloosa native Don Hartley has two lengthy careers under his belt.
 22 years in radio and television news and sports journalism and 23 years as a county and state emergency manager.
 Don also worked as a press aide to former Alabama Governor Guy Hunt and U.S. Senator Jeremiah Denton.
 Don marched four years in the University of Alabama Million Dollar Band and did the stadium announcing for the band for 16 years.
 His attachment to UA also extended to being the radio play-by-play announcer for Crimson Tide Baseball and Women’s Basketball.
 He also served as public address announcer for Bama Gymnastics.
 For several years, Don did radio and television play-by-play for high school football and basketball, including Central’s 2007 4-A AHSAA Championship Game at Legion Field in Birmingham.
-Don has won multiple Associated Press recognition for both quality news and sports broadcasting.
+In February, Don earned the Alabama Broadcasters Association ABBY as "Best Midsize Market News Reporter".
+He has also won multiple Associated Press recognition for both quality news and sports broadcasting.
 Don is married with two adult children and two grandchildren.

 NOAA Forecasts An Above-Average Hurricane Season

 NOAA is forecasting a 60-percent chance of an above-average hurricane season.
 The forecast calls for 13-19 named storms, 6-10 hurricanes, and 3-6 major hurricanes.

 Memorial Day Could Be More than a Day at the Beach

 Large crowds and packed beaches translate into dollars for restaurants, hotel and motel proprietors, condo owners and amusement operators and possible a conduit for COVID-19.